vinomaster/dawn/README.rst

 Researchers in these domains tend to organize their work differently and produce dissimilar artifacts.
 Yet each domain researcher is challenged with a very basic and important metric, **time-to-value**:

-* How much time is required to go from problem definition to action insights?
+* How much time is required to go from problem definition to actionable insights?
 * How much time is required to develop and package reproducible research?
 * How much time is required to synthesize research into a written artifact (report, proposal, etc)?